spikol/system_ideas/mbox_system_02.md

 ## Database Server (Backend)

 The Database Server is responsible for data storage.
-It receives requests from the user-base, starts the base station service, and sends back results to the user-base.
+It receives requests from the user-base, and sends back results to the user-base.

 ### Influx DB